 • the use of enveloping, astringent and substitute drugs.

-If the symptoms of the disease are severe, i.е. the disease proceeds in severe form - severe pain, extensive swelling, repeated gastric bleeding, then surgical treatment, the so-called full or partial gastrectomy, is used.
+If the symptoms of the disease are severe, i.e.i.e. the disease is severe - there is severe pain, extensive swelling, repeated gastric bleeding, then surgical treatment is used, the so-called complete or partial gastrectomy.
 In cases where it is impossible to completely exclude the possibility of a tumor-like lesion, only surgical treatment is used.
-After surgery, the best treatment is a strict diet with the exception of alcohol, fatty, salty, smoked.
-Patients receiving a conservative treatment with a diagnosis of "hypertrophic gastritis" must necessarily be on dispensary records.
-Such patients need to undergo at least 2 times a year X-ray and endoscopy to monitor the dynamics of hypertrophic gastritis.
+After surgery, the best treatment is a strict diet excluding alcohol, fatty, salty, smoked foods.
+Patients receiving conservative treatment with a diagnosis of "hypertrophic gastritis" must be registered with a dispensary.
+Such patients must undergo X-ray and endoscopic examinations at least 2 times a year to monitor the dynamics of hypertrophic gastritis.

 Comments